ioBroker/ioBroker.node-red/README.md

 * (jwiesel) Updated settings.js to incorporate latest changes up to Node-RED 1.0.6
 * (jwiesel) Replaced HTTP basic authentication by Node-RED login form (adminAuth)
 * (jwiesel) Replaced MD5 password hashing by bcrypt.js as recommended in the Node-RED security guide.
+* (bluefox) Hide the palette manager so all the packets must be installed via ioBroker configuration dialog

 **Caution: For those who already used Node-Red authentication: Please set your password in the Node-Red instance settings in ioBroker again!
 Otherwise you cannot login to Node-Red any longer after the upgrade.**